 We made this video review so that you could see the saw in action and get a sense of why we like it so darn much.

-All and all we think the D24000 is a fantastic wet tile saw for a contractor or homeowner.
+The D24000 is a fantastic wet tile saw for a contractor or homeowner.

 This model will last a long time.
 It’ll provide accurate cuts, help you refine your tile setting, and get you the results you want.

 If you’re doing a bathroom remodel and need help, join one of our online courses – they’ll make your bathroom renovation much easier!